-The McPherson County Community Foundation (the Foundation) was established in 2001 to build charitable endowments and serve donors.
-The Foundation fulfills its mission by helping donors create funds that reflect their charitable goals.
-The Foundation is governed by a local Board of Directors (the Board) and is administered by a full-time executive director hired by the Board.
-Through long-term investment of capital given by individuals, organizations, and corporations, the Foundation makes grants to enhance the quality of life in the community.
+McPherson County Community Foundation (the Organization).
+The Organization was established in 2001 as a Kansas nonprofit corporation that builds charitable endowments and serves donors.
+The Organization fulfills its mission by helping donors create funds that reflect their charitable goals.
+The Organization is governed by a local board of directors and is administered by a full-time executive director.
+Through long-term investment of capital given by individuals, organizations, and corporations, the Organization makes grants to enhance the quality of life in the community.